 Yoga Nidra or the psychic sleep is a state between wakefulness and dream.
 Infact, didn’t we all do Yoga Nidra during our childhood at bedtime.
-In the state of half consciousness, our body used to be asleep but our mind was still caught up between the jungles and mountains of the fairy tale stories that our parents / grand parents narrate to us.
+In the state of half consciousness, our body used to be asleep but our mind was still caught up between the jungles and mountains of the fairy tale stories that our parents or grand parents narrate to us.

 I feel Yoga Nidra is a bedtime story for adults